1. What is Mild Hyperbaric Oxygen Therapy?

 - The chamber can be depressurized and opened from the inside.

-- Once inside the chamber, both visual and verbal communication is possible with the outside, and there is also a buzzer for help.
+- Once inside the chamber, both visual and verbal communication is possible with the outside.

 - Most people report a comfortable, relaxing experience and emerge from the chamber feeling refreshed.

 - This therapy is non-invasive, non-pharmaceutical, and there are no dangerous side effects.

 3. How Does It Work?

 - The mild hyperbaric chamber is filled with compressed ambient air from 2 to 4.5 pounds per square inch.
 (1.3 ATA max) This is the equivalent of 11 feet below sea level.

 - The increased pressure allows the blood plasma and other liquids of the body to absorb additional oxygen thus greatly increasing oxygen uptake by the cells, tissues, glands, organs, brain, and fluids of the body.